-The Series 2020B Bonds
+The Bonds

-Proceeds of the Series 2020B Bonds will be used for the purposes of (i) refunding DART's Senior Lien Sales Tax Revenue Bonds described in Schedule I (the "Series 2020B Refunded Obligations") and (ii) paying a portion of the costs of issuance of the Series 2020B Bonds.
-The "System" refers to the public transportation system of DART, including complementary transportation services, and all of the properties and assets of DART that are defined in and permitted by the Act, whether owned or operated by DART directly or provided for or on behalf of DART by others pursuant to contracts executed for such purposes as provided in the Act.
+Proceeds of the Bonds will be used for the purposes of (i) refunding DART's Senior Lien Sales Tax Revenue Bonds described in Schedule I (the "Refunded Obligations") for debt service savings and (ii) paying the costs of issuance of the Bonds.

-Series 2020B Refunded Obligations and Escrow Fund
+Refunded Obligations and Escrow Fund

-The principal of and interest due on the Series 2020B Refunded Obligations are to be paid on the redemption date (December 1, 2020) of the Series 2020 Refunded Obligations from funds to be deposited pursuant to an escrow agreement (the "Escrow Agreement") between DART and Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, as escrow agent (the "Escrow Agent").
-Concurrently with the initial delivery of the Series 2020B Bonds, against payment therefor, DART will deposit a portion of the proceeds of the Series 2020B Bonds into an escrow fund (the "Escrow Fund") to be held by the Escrow Agent pursuant to the terms and provisions of the Escrees 2020B Refunded Obligations on their redemption date.
-Amounts on deposit in the Escrow Fund will be held in cash or used to purchase direct obligations of the United States of America and other securities authorized by State law and the Master Debt Resolution (the "Escrowed Securities").
-The amounts deposited to the Escrow Fund, together with investment earnings thereon, if any, are irrevocably pledged to the payment of the principal of and interest on the Series 2020B Refunded Obligations and are not available to pay debt service on the Series 2020B Bonds or on any other obligations of DART.
+The principal of and interest due on the Refunded Obligations are to be paid on the respective principal payment dates, interest payment dates, and redemption dates, as applicable, of the Refunded Obligations from funds to be deposited pursuant to an escrow agreement (the "Escrow Agreement") between DART and Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, as escrow agent (the "Escrow Agent").
+Concurrently with the initial delivery of the Bonds, against payment therefor, DART will deposit a portion of the proceeds of the Bonds into an escrow fund (the "Escrow Fund") to be held by the Escrow Agent pursuant to the terms and provisions of the Escrow Agreement in the amounts necessary to pay principal of and interest on the Refunded Obligations, when due, and to accomplish the discharge and final payment of the Refunded Obligations of the United States of America and other securities authorized by State law and the Master Debt Resolution (the "Escrowed Securities").
+The amounts deposited to the Escrow Fund, together with investment earnings thereon, if any, are irrevocably pledged to the payment of the principal of and interest on, and redemption price of the Refunded Obligations and are not available to pay debt service on the Bonds or on any other obligations of DART.

-Causey Demgen & Moore P.C., a firm of certified public accountants (the "Verification Agent"), will verify at the time of delivery of the Series 2020B Bonds that the Escrowed Securities will mature and pay interest in such amounts which, together with earnings on such Escrowed Securities and cash in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Series 2020B Refunded Obligations and will issue a report to this effect (the "Verification Report").
+Causey Demgen & Moore P.C., a firm of certified public accountants (the "Verification Agent"), will verify at the time of delivery of the Bonds that the Escrowed Securities will mature and pay interest in such amounts which, together with earnings on such Escrowed Securities and cash in the Escrow Fund, will be sufficient to pay, when due, the principal of, interest on, and redemption price of the Refunded Obligations and will issue a report to this effect (the "Verification Report").
 See "OTHER INFORMATION - Verification of Mathematical Accuracy" herein.

-By the deposit of the Escrowed Securities and cash with the Escrow Agent pursuant to the Escrow Agreement, DART will have effected the defeasance of all of the Series 2020B Refunded Obligations in accordance with the law.
-It is the opinion of Co-Bond Counsel that as a result of such defeasance and in reliance upon the Verification Report, the Series 2020B Refunded Obligations will be outstanding only for the purpose of receiving payments from the Escrowed Securities and any cash held by the Escrow Agent and such Series 2020B Refunded Obligations will not be deemed as being Outstanding obligations of DART and will not be payable from any other revenues of DART nor for the purpose of applying any limitation on the issuance of debt.
+By the deposit of the Escrowed Securities and cash with the Escrow Agent pursuant to the Escrow Agreement, DART will have effected the defeasance of all of the Refunded Obligations in accordance with the law.
+It is the opinion of Co-Bond Counsel that as a result of such defeasance and in reliance upon the Verification Report, the Refunded Obligations will be outstanding only for the purpose of receiving payments from the Escrowed Securities and any cash held by the Escrow Agent and such Refunded Obligations will not be deemed as being Outstanding obligations of DART and will not be payable from any other revenues of DART nor for the purpose of applying any limitation on the issuance of debt.